LieberInstitute/smoking-nicotine-mouse/code/README.md

     Boxplots of expression lognorm counts of relevant genes and their txs/exons in the nicotine and smoking experiments.

     Venn diagrams comparing:
-      * Up/downregulated nicotine DE txs/exons vs up/down smoking DE txs/exons
+      * Up/downregulated nicotine vs up/down smoking DE txs/exons
+      * Up & downregulated nicotine vs up & down smoking DE txs/exons
-      * Up/downregulated nicotine/smoking DE txs'/exons' genes vs up/down nicotine/smoking DE txs'/exons' genes
+      * Genes of up/downregulated nicotine/smoking DE txs/exons
-      * DE txs'/exons' genes vs DEGs, with both features up/down in nicotine/smoking
       * DE txs'/exons' genes vs DEGs, with both features up/down in nicotine or smoking only, up/down in both experiments, up in nicotine and down in smoking, and up in smoking and down in nicotine
-      * Compare DE txs' genes vs DE exons' genes vs DEGs in the same groups as above (up/down in either nic/smo only or in both experimets)
+      * Compare DE txs' genes vs DE exons' genes vs DEGs in the same groups as above (up/down in either nic/smo only or in both experimets, or with different regulation directions in nic and smo)
-      * Tobacco Use Disorder (TUD) associated human genes vs mouse pup DEGs